Umifenovir

 Umifenovir, sold under the brand name Arbidol, is sold and used as an antiviral medication for influenza in Russia and China.
 The drug is manufactured by Pharmstandard (Фармстандарт).
-It is not approved by the U.S. Food and Drug Administration (FDA) for the treatment or prevention of influenza.

 Medical use

 Testing of umifenovir's efficacy has mainly occurred in China and Russia, and it is well known in these two countries.
 Some of the Russian tests showed the drug to be effective against influenza A and a direct comparison with oseltamivir showed similar efficiency in vitro and in a clinical setting.
 In 2010 Arbidol was the drug brand with the highest sales volume in Russia.
 In the first quarter of 2020 it had a 16 percent share in the Russian antiviral market.

 Umifenovir is used primarily as an antiviral treatment for influenza.
 The drug has also been investigated as a candidate drug for treatment of hepatitis C.

 Some preliminary research suggests it could be useful for flavivirus infection like West Nile virus.

 Some studies also indicate that umifenovir also has in vitro effectiveness at preventing entry of Zaire ebolavirus (Kikwit strain), Tacaribe arenavirus and Kaposi's sarcoma-associated herpesvirus in mammalian cell cultures, while confirming umifenovir's suppressive effect in vitro on Hepatitis B and poliovirus infection of mammalian cells when introduced either in advance of viral infection or during infection.